waldrain/waldrain.github.io/moniwonig.md

 - covered east wall of EGN and EGM window sills and bottom metre styrodur insulation with copper plate
 - rebuilt north-east rainwater drainpipe to evacuate towards south instead of north;
   unfortunately, tere is still some slope missing and it drips

+### done 2022-11-30

+- PV raised angle of 5 panels on flat roof, previously facing almost vertically upwards, now 70 degree angle and 213 degrees azimuth, 57 south + 33 west
+- EGM stove added an extra elbow + 1 metre of chimney pipe
+- EGM sandpapered and oiled the stained floorboards where the stove previously stood

 <a name="insulation_ne"></a>